bobanetwork/boba_legacy/faq.md

 Yes, we are working towards supporting Bedrock in the future.

-## Could you tell me the main purpose of these three contracts and how each of them interact with the existing system?
+## Could you tell me the main purpose of `DiscretionaryExitFee.sol`, and `L2BillingContract.sol` contracts, and how they interact with the existing system?

-`DiscretionaryExitBurn.sol`, `DiscretionaryExitFee.sol`, and `L2BillingContract.sol`

 In order to ease the withdrawal UX, we relay L2->L1 messages for users on L1 ourselves.
 All three of the contracts: `DiscretionaryExitBurn.sol`, `DiscretionaryExitFee.sol`, and `L2BillingContract.sol` are a way to compensate for the cost of relaying transactions on L1.
 However, they do not subsidize and take back the costs from the user.